vorburger/njbartlett.github.com/_posts/2014-05-26-static-linking.md

 ### Contraindications

 A few words of warning.
-Like all power tools, `Conditional-Package` is dangerous if abused.
+Like all power tools, `Conditional-Package` is dangerous if misused.
 When we pull a package into our bundle we inherit all of its dependencies, so it is best to do this with small, coherent packages that do not have a large tree of transitive dependencies.
 Try to design your packages so that they do only one thing each... don't make a big generic `util` package, instead make subpackages such as `util.xml`, `util.io`, `util.encoding` and so on.
 Note that `Conditional-Package` will pull in any transitive package dependencies that match the pattern we have specified -- all others are treated as external dependencies and end up in `Import-Package`.

-Using a qualfied or prefixed wildcard such as `org.example.util.*` is okay.
+Using a qualified or prefixed wildcard such as `org.example.util.*` is okay.
 Using a bare wildcard is **not** okay.
 I have seen this done accidentally: as a result, the bundle contained large chunks of the JRE as well as OSGi core packages.

-Another danger is if we pull in packages that are used by an imported interface.
+Another danger is if we pull in packages that are used by an exported interface.
 Take the following example:

 {% highlight java %}
 package b;